Do Web Developers Use WordPress?

 Drag and Drop:

 Well, no but this was never its primary focus.
-Its a mature platform and if its use the latest tech of the day then it might not be as reliable and secure with a huge list of plugins.
+Its a mature platform and if it uses the latest tech of the day then it might not be as reliable and secure with a huge list of plugins.

 Modern web developers are primarily focused on building web applications – this is now the status quo of the modern web.